Ceres Life Graybar IncomePlus

 The Benefit Base may receive a premium bonus at contract issue that immediately increases the starting point from which income calculations are made — the brochure example illustrates how a 20% Benefit Base bonus can increase the starting income calculation value meaningfully above the initial premium deposit.
 After issue, the Benefit Base may grow through a roll-up rate for a defined period before income is activated.
 This roll-up is not market growth — it is a contractual mechanism that increases the income calculation base at a specified rate during the deferral period, rewarding income deferral with higher guaranteed withdrawal amounts when income eventually begins.
 The longer you defer income, the higher the Benefit Base grows through roll-up, and the higher your guaranteed withdrawal amount when income begins — though the actual economics depend on the specific roll-up rate, the payout percentage applicable at your age, and the rider fee that reduces accumulation value during the deferral period.

-The rider fee is charged annually as a percentage of the Benefit Base and is deducted from the accumulation value.
-The initial rider fee is approximately 1.10% annually, with a maximum fee cap specified in the contract.
+The rider fee is charged annually at approximately 1.10% of the Benefit Base and is deducted from the accumulation value.
 Because the fee is charged on the Benefit Base rather than the accumulation value, and because the Benefit Base grows through roll-up during the deferral period, the fee can in some situations exceed the credited interest on the accumulation value — particularly in low-index-return years.
 Understanding this fee mechanic and its effect on accumulation value over time is an important part of evaluating the overall economics of the product.
-The appropriate frame for the rider fee is not “cost” in isolation but rather the cost-benefit trade-off of paying that fee in exchange for the lifetime income guarantee the rider provides.
+The appropriate frame for the rider fee is not cost in isolation but rather the cost-benefit trade-off of paying that fee in exchange for the lifetime income guarantee the rider provides.

 Compare Income Start Options